A loaf of gluten-free banana bread on a wooden cutting board next to a banana and a bowl of chocolate chips.

 Expert Tips

-• I used three large bananas for my mashed banana in the batter to get to 368g which is approximately 1.5 cups.
+• Banana size – I used three large bananas for my mashed banana in the batter to get to 370g which is approximately 1.5 cups.
 Depending on the size of your bananas you may need to use a fourth banana.
+This is one of the reasons I like to weigh my ingredients!

 How to Ripen a Banana Quickly